luciangreen/Time_Machine/prevent_others_dying.md

 * Then find the unique breasoning words in `file.txt` and expand them to a sentence about the original word.

 In summary:
-* `grammar_logic_to_alg.pl` - This is the mainstay algorithm that can act as a mind-mapping tool to write sentence breasonings (and is much faster for people than sitting there thinking of inspiration, crossing sentences to words or trying to write a use, the algorithm description and three steps, which I aim for, without any computer science arguments as practise).
+* `grammar_logic_to_alg.pl` - This is the mainstay algorithm that can act as a mind-mapping tool to write sentence breasonings (and is much faster for people than sitting there thinking of inspiration, crossing sentences to words or trying to write a use (at the end), the algorithm description and three steps, which I aim for, without any computer science arguments as practise).
 * `cgpt_combophil_analogy.pl` - This generates 80 sentence breasonings, as connections between previous breasonings and words, for a limited number of meditators.
 I prefer to write my breasonings for safety, developedness and publishability.